TradeMe/tractor/packages/tractor-plugin-page-objects/docs/page objects.md

 **Try to keep selectors as simple as possible.**

-**tractor-plugin-page-objects** enforces the use of CSS selectors.
+**@tractor-plugins/page-objects** enforces the use of CSS selectors.
 This is because they are powerful, flexible, well-documented, and well-understood.
 They will also work across different frameworks.

 If you find yourself writing overly complex CSS selectors, have a look at your component structure.
 Complex selectors usually mean poor composition.